 How To Make Lime Water

-Making lime water recipe is never a complicated process.
-With only 2 ingredients – that are already in the drink’s name – it can be done before you even realize.
+Making lime water is never a complicated process.
+With only two ingredients – which are already in the drink’s name – it can be done before you even realize.

 Lemon Lime Mint Water

 This recipe is a nice way to add another refreshing citrus flavor to the lemon.

 To make this simple lemon lime water, start by washing limes and lemons well under cold running water to get rid of any dirt on the surface.
 The peels will be added directly to the water as well, so it’s good to make sure the lime is perfectly clean.